-- 1. 21 Sustainability Innovations Changing the World - 2.
-Social Sustainability Everything You need to know - 3.
-The 35 Easiest Ways to Reduce Your Carbon Footprint - 4.
-World Atlas, The World's Most Sustainable Countries - 5.
-Government of Canada Explore our 13 goals (fsds-sfdd.ca) - 6.
-What is a Circular Economy and How Does it Work? - 7.
-The Triple Bottom Line features of Pressbooks were utilized to cite references throughout the chapter and generate a list at the end of the chapter.)
+- 1. World Atlas, The World's Most Sustainable Countries - 2.
+21 Sustainability Innovations Changing the World - 3.
+Social Sustainability Everything You need to know - 4.
+The 35 Easiest Ways to Reduce Your Carbon Footprint - 5.
+Government of Canada Explore our 17 Goals - 6.
+5 Surprising Ways to Increase Living Standards Sustainably - 7.
+What is a Circular Economy and How Does it Work? - 8.
+The Triple Bottom Line - 9.
+Waterloo Institute for Social Innovation and Resilience - 10.
+5 Inventions that Could Transform the Health of Our Oceans - 11.
+UN Environment Global Environment Outlook 6 - 12.
+IPCC Climate Change 2021 - 13.
+Global Assessment Report on Biodiversity and Ecosystem Services

-(Note: This list of sources used is NOT in APA citation style instead the auto-footnote and media citation
+(Note: This list of sources used is NOT in APA citation style instead the auto-footnote and media citation features of Pressbooks were utilized to cite references throughout the chapter and generate a list at the end of the chapter.)